BFM 89.9

 How Colonialism, Labour, and Hinduism Became Entangled in Malaya’s Rail Network

-In this episode, we speak to the author about all of this and how it resulted in interesting parallels and divergences in political thought between the South Indians, specifically the Tamils in Tamil Nadu and those in Malaya/Singapore.
+In this episode, we speak to the author about the intersection of railways, migrant labour, and Hindu temples and how it resulted in interesting parallels and divergences in political thought between the South Indians, specifically the Tamils in Tamil Nadu and those in Malaya/Singapore.

 Image Credit: NUS FASS/Berghahn Books